angband/angband/docs/option.rst

 which is shown on the "options" screen, plus the internal name of the option in brackets, followed by a textual description of the option.

-Note that the internal name of the option can be used in user pref files to force the option to a given setting, see "customize.txt" for more info.

 Various concepts are mentioned in the descriptions below, including "disturb", (cancel any running, resting, or repeated commands, which are in progress), "flush" (forget any keypresses waiting in the keypress queue),